 Reaction: At this point, we knew her price for being publicly humiliated in front of millions of people.
 Specifically, she only needed $10,000 to confirm that she’s a thief who’s thinks more highly of stray dogs than homeless people.

 TIER 2 / QUESTION 7: Since you’ve been married have you ever pretended to be asleep instead of having sex with your husband Frank?

 Reaction: The contestant’s answer certainly shouldn’t have offended anyone.
 However, she didn’t need to respond by saying, “Pretended to be asleep.
 Pretended to have a headache.
 Yes.”
 Eh oh Frank, this isn’t looking good for you.

 TIER 2 / QUESTION 8: Do you blame your husband for your lack of close friends?

-Reaction: My spidey sense started to go into overdrive.
+Reaction: My Spidey sense started to go into overdrive at this point.
 Specifically, I wondered in which direction the line of questioning would go.
 Might she be justified for her actions?
 In retrospect, her lack of friends likely related to her flawed personality.